ColOfAbRiX/tankwar/README.md

 ###Goals

 TankWar has several different goals.
+And all the goals are related to learning and personal growth.

+Tankwar is mainly an educational project.

 The first is to learn the basics of Artificial Intelligence and related topic, like [Artificial Neural Networks][WIKI-1] and [Genetic Algorithms][WIKI-2].
 And to be honest, to see my little tanks evolve and how they live their artificial